ilblackdragon/django-blogs/README.rst

 Please, consider templates and css that are in this application - as example how to create your own design.
 Note, that I use django-themes (https://github.com/ilblackdragon/django-themes) in my templates.

+- Setup database via syncdb or migrations.
+Note, that if you are not using django-voter, then migrations are not supported.

 Configure django-blogs
 ===============